Cupra Formentor SUV review

 Despite not having much steering feel, the Cupra Formentor SUV is fun to drive.
 There’s a huge amount of grip, while versions fitted with a four-wheel-drive system boast impressive all-weather abilities.
-Body roll is kept to a minimum, even though the Formentor sits higher than the new Cupra Leon.
+Body roll is kept to a minimum, even though the Formentor sits higher than the Cupra Leon.
 A range of driving modes culminates in a Cupra mode, which introduces a lower, more exciting engine note, a sharper throttle response, the firmest suspension setting and heavier steering.

 It may be a brand-new, Cupra-specific model, but the Formentor shares most of its interior with the Cupra Leon, and therefore the SEAT Leon.
 We’ve no real issues with the familiarity of the interior but the touchscreen definitely could be a bit more intuitive, and some of the plastics don’t quite live up to the Formentor’s £40,000-plus price in top versions.
 The same criticism is also true of the Volkswagen T-Roc R and the Cupra Ateca.

 The Formentor sits in between those two rivals for boot space, with 420 litres.
 Rear passenger space is good, although those in the back will have to crane around the bulky front sports seats to see forwards.
-The Formentor often feels like a coupe version of the Cupra Ateca, and despite the slightly reduced practicality, its design is likely to appeal to hot hatch buyers or anyone considering a sporty estate car.
+The Formentor often feels like a coupe version of the Cupra Ateca, and despite the slightly reduced practicality, its design is likely to appeal to those wanting something that’ll stand out amongst a sea of familiar-looking SUVs.